sbatth/ab_school_enrolments_project/README.md

 1. **Expand Charter Schools**

-Even though the enrolments in public schools are increasing, they can be attributed to the general popultaion increase upto an extent.
+Even though the enrolments in public schools are increasing, they can be attributed to the general population increase up to an extent.
 There are early signs that the Private and Charter schools are gaining popularity among Albertans.
 As *Charter schools are specialized public schools*, the government can look to benefit from this trend and create more such schools.

 2. **Focus on elementary education**

 Elementary grades take up almost *50%* of all the enrolments in any given year.
-The education initiatives by the goverment should consider the impact it will have on these enrolments.
+The education initiatives by the government should consider the impact it will have on these enrolments.

 3. **Learn from High-Performing Schools**